JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

   * `-CsvDelimiter` the world is split into two kind of delimiters - comma and semicolon - choose yours
   * `-OutputPath`
   * `-AzureDevOpsWikiAsCode`
-  * `-DoNotShowRoleAssignmentsUserData` scrub user information
+  * `-DoNotShowRoleAssignmentsUserData` scrub personally identifiable information (PII)
   * `-LimitCriticalPercentage` limit warning level, default is 80%
   * ~~`-HierarchyTreeOnly`~~ `-HierarchyMapOnly` output only the __HierarchyMap__ for Management Groups including linked Subscriptions
   * `-SubscriptionQuotaIdWhitelist` process only subscriptions with defined QuotaId(s)
   * `-NoResourceProvidersDetailed` disables output for ResourceProvider states for all Subscriptions in the __TenantSummary__ section, in large Tenants this can become time consuming
   * `-NoASCSecureScore` disables ASC Secure Score request for Subscriptions.
 The used API is in preview you may want to disable this
-  * `-Experimental` executes experimental features.
-Latest experimental feature: 'ResourceDiagnostics Policy Lifecycle recommendations' - e.g. it checks on all existing Custom Policy definitions that deploy resource diagnostics settings if all available log categories are defined in the policy (may they be enabled or disabled)
-  * `-DisablePolicyComplianceStates` will not query policy compliance states.
+  * ~~`-DisablePolicyComplianceStates`~~ `-NoPolicyComplianceStates` will not query policy compliance states.
 You may want to use this parameter to accellerate script execution or when receiving error 'ResponseTooLarge'.
+  * `-NoResourceDiagnosticsPolicyLifecycle` disables Resource Diagnostics Policy Lifecycle recommendations
+  * `-NoAADGroupsResolveMembers` disables resolving Azure Active Directory Group memberships
+  * `-NoServicePrincipalResolve` disables resolving ServicePrincipals
+  * `-ServicePrincipalExpiryWarningDays` define warning period for Service Principal secret and certificate expiry; default is 14 days
+  * `-NoAzureConsumption` Azure Consumption data should not be collected/reported
+  * `-AzureConsumptionPeriod` define for which time period Azure Consumption data should be gathered; default is 30 days
+  * `-NoAzureConsumptionReportExportToCSV` Azure Consumption data should not be exported (CSV)
   * ~~`-UseAzureRM`~~ support for AzureRm modules has been deprecated
+  * ~~`-Experimental`~~ executes experimental features.
+Latest experimental feature: 'ResourceDiagnostics Policy Lifecycle recommendations' - e.g. it checks on all existing Custom Policy definitions that deploy resource diagnostics settings if all available log categories are defined in the policy (may they be enabled or disabled)
 * Passed tests: Powershell Core on Windows
 * Passed tests: Powershell 5.1.18362.752 on Windows
 * Passed tests: Powershell Core on Linux Ubuntu 18.04 LTS